-The ‘John Bowes’ had a long life span.
-Some 81 years in which she served as a stores vessel in the Crimean War, under went several name changes, survived many collisions and carried general cargo instead of coal.
-While under one of her many name changes ‘Villa Selgas’ sadly the ‘John Bowes’ sank after developing a leak in 1933 the tragedy happened of the northern coast of Spain all crew members were saved.
+The ‘John Bowes’ had a long lifespan.
+Some 81 years in which she served as a stores vessel in the Crimean War, underwent several name changes, survived many collisions and carried general cargo instead of coal.
+While under one of her many name changes ‘Villa Selgas’ sadly the ‘John Bowes’ sank after developing a leak in 1933 the tragedy happened off the northern coast of Spain all crew members were saved.

 The success of the ‘John Bowes’ brought more work to the Palmer yard by the building of many more steamships.
 Those that launched in the early 185o’s.
 To name a few here the ‘William Hutt’, the ‘Countess Strathmore’, ‘Sir John Easthope’, ‘Northumberland’, ‘Jarrow’, ‘Durham’, ‘Phoenix’ and the ‘Marley Hill’.
-In the latter half 1853 the company provided a dinner for some of the Palmer workforce.
+In the latter half of 1853, the company provided a dinner for some of the Palmer workforces.
 Held in the Golden Lion Hotel in South Shields this was to celebrate the first engine built at the Palmer yard.
 The ‘Jarrow’ previously launched in the early 1850’s was the first ship to have the machinery fitted.
-The ‘Jarrow’ went on to prove it’s worth many number of times delivering something like 18,000 tons of coal to London in her life time.
+The ‘Jarrow’ went on to prove it’s worth many numbers of times delivering something like 18,000 tons of coal to London in her lifetime.

 The first flat-iron colliers were built at the Palmer shipyard these ships had very low superstructures specially built with hinged funnels and masts which could be lowered at the appropriate time enabling them to pass under the numerous Thames bridges.
 This meant that coal could be shipped further up the Thames river given an almost door to door service to the industry.